 Nottingham City Council cannot enforce untaxed vehicles on any land that is associated with a dwelling or land belonging to business premises of a motor trader or vehicle tester.

-If you suspect a vehicle to be untaxed you can report it using the form below or contact the vehicle pound on 0115 876 1861.
+If you suspect a vehicle to be untaxed please contact the vehicle pound on 0115 876 1861.

 You can check a vehicle's tax status by visiting https://www.gov.uk/check-vehicle-tax.